zecarrera/hackathon-applitools/README.md

 `npm run cypress`

 ### Running traditional test set from the terminal
+When running traditional test specs, screenshots and video captures are available at cypress/screenshots and cypress/videos, in case a test fails.

 #### Traditional tests on demo app V1
 `npm run hackatonV1-traditional`